OpenBuildings/purchases/README.md

 The basic structure of the purchase is one purchase, representing the user's view of what is happening, that has several Store_Purchase objects, one for each store, and each one of these has a "Purchase_Items" assigned to it.

+## Prices

+This module heavily utalizes jam-monetary - all of its price related methods and fields are Jam_Price objects allowing you to safly conduct price calculations, so that currency conversions happen transparently.
+For more informations see: [https://github.com/OpenBuildings/jam-monetary](openbuildings/jam-monetary)

 __Purchase_Item flags__

 Purchase item has important "flags"